JonathanAsamoah/Portfolio-DataScience/README.md

 # Portfolio

 This repository contains some of my projects in the area of Data Science.
-The projects are related to the
+The projects are mostly related to the common tasks in the domain of Data Science data wrangling, visuliatzion, statistics and machine learning.
+The Remark section of this document contians some general informations to execute the project.
+The Projects section gives an ... of all ... in this repository, a short explanition of the projects and a link to the project.
 # Remarks

 In the most of the shared projects inside the repository the data the projects are build on is not included in the repository.